QuinntonCarter/VSchool-Coursework/Classwork/module6/cue/notes.md

+friends many to many
+playlists many to one
+moods one to one

 TOS: can't store personal data or spotify user ids,
     + need to implement notice of accessing playlist metadata, notice of accessing account information only up to listening stats, created playlists and associated info/descriptions, linked email, and profile image but not account information for login or any payment info. notify they can delete their mood. accounts at any time.
     + must have links to playlists via spotify
     + playlist images must be square and not altered at all

-friends many to many
-playlists many to one
-moods one to one

 todo next
     first:
+    X   finish user friends' playlist GET
         + playlists
-            -   GET friend's and user's lists
+            X   GET friend's and user's lists
             X   POST
         + Mood
             X   POST and overwrite mood
         + users
             -   DELETE user's profile
-            -   GET friends posts
+            -   GET friends' posts
             X   $push friends db ids to array in model X   POST remove friend w $pull
             X   POST add friend